SignalWave, LLC v. NextGen RF Design, Inc.

 Forum-Selection Clause Analysis

-SignalWave argued that this federal court was proper because it has jurisdiction over Nicollet County.
+SignalWave argued that the District of Minnesota is the federal district court with jurisdiction over Nicollet County, so venue there was proper.
 The court rejected this argument.
-Under Eighth Circuit precedent (Smart Communications Collier Inc. v.
+Relying on Eighth Circuit precedent in Smart Communications Collier Inc. v.
 Pope County Sheriff's Office, 5 F.4th 895 (8th Cir.
-2021)), a forum-selection clause requiring litigation 'in' a specific county limits venue to courts physically located within that county's geographic boundaries.
-Because there is no federal courthouse in Nicollet County — only the Nicollet County District Court, a Minnesota state court — the exclusive proper forum is that state court, not the federal District of Minnesota.
+2021), the court explained that a clause requiring suit "in" a particular county limits venue to courts physically located within that county's geographic boundaries.
+Because there is no federal courthouse in Nicollet County — only the Nicollet County District Court, a Minnesota state court — the federal district court in Minneapolis is outside the designated forum.
+The court therefore concluded that venue in this federal court was improper and that the exclusive forum for disputes under the Reseller Agreement is the Nicollet County District Court.

 Read the full 9-page opinion on CourtListener, the free public archive maintained by the Free Law Project.